Sisters of the Blessed Sacrament: Death of Mother Katharine and canonization

 Drexel died in 1955, and at the time the order had over 500 members.
 Because her father's will stated that his daughters' inheritance should go to their children—or else to his other chosen charitable causes—upon their deaths, the SBS sisters no longer had a stream of income after Mother Katharine's death.
 (The SBS sisters were not on her father's list of recipients, having been founded well after his death.)

 Drexel was canonized in the year 2000.
 The motherhouse was then made up of the motherhouse of retired nuns and the location of Saint Katharine Drexel Mission Center and National Shrine.
 It was listed on the National Register of Historic Places in 1978.

 21st century

 Drexel's shrine remains active and is now managed by the Archdiocese of Philadelphia, who moved it to the Cathedral Basilica of Saints Peter and Paul in 2016.
 In 2017, due to a lack of members and money, the sisters moved out of St. Elizabeth's Convent and sold the property.

 As of 2018, there were about 100 Sisters of the Blessed Sacrament, more than half of whom are retired.
-They continue to work in schools and churches around the country, including Xavier University of Louisiana.
+They continue to work in schools and churches around the country, with the last faculty member from the Sisters of the Blessed Sacrament working on the Xavier University of Louisiana campus passing in 2024.